tinkoff-ai/ReBRAC/README.md

 ### Docker

-We also provide a simpler way, with a dockerfile that is already set up to work, all you have to do is build and run it :)
+We also provide a more straightforward way with a dockerfile that is already set up to work.
+All you have to do is build and run it :)
 ```commandline
 docker build -t rebrac .
 ```